-Students seeking financial aid must apply each year in order to qualify for available funding.
+Students who apply for financial aid must apply each year in order to qualify for available funding.
 Information and forms can be obtained from the Financial Aid Office.
-Although applications are accepted on a revolving basis, the recommended deadlines are March 31 for the fall semester and October 31 for the spring semester.
+Although applications are accepted on a revolving basis, the priority deadlines are March 31 for the fall semester and October 31 for the spring semester.
 For further information, contact the Financial Aid Office, which is open from 8 a.m. to 5 p.m. weekdays.

-Most of these programs require the completion of the Free Application for Federal Student Aid (FAFSA) which is available on the internet at www.fafsa.ed.gov/.
+Most Financial Aid programs require the completion of the Free Application for Federal Student Aid (FAFSA), which is available on the Internet at www.fafsa.ed.gov.
 You may qualify to receive funding from more than one of these sources:

-- Pell Grant

-- Federal Supplemental Educational Opportunity Grant (FSEOG)

-- · College Work Study (state and federal)

-- New Mexico State Student Incentive Grant (SSIG)

-- New Mexico 3% Scholarship

-- Veteran's Benefits (students desiring to certify for Veteran's Benefits must submit a written request to the Student Affairs Office prior to the beginning of each semester)

-- Legislative Endowment Scholarship

-- New Mexico Legislative Lottery Scholarship

-- Numerous College and College Foundation scholarships
+- Pell Grant - Federal Supplemental Educational Opportunity Grant (FSEOG) - College Work Study (state and federal) - New Mexico State Student Incentive Grant (SSIG) - New Mexico 3% Scholarship - Veteran's Benefits (students desiring to certify for Veteran's Benefits must submit a written request to the Student Affairs Office prior to the beginning of each semester) - New Mexico Legislative Endowment Scholarship - New Mexico Legislative Lottery Scholarship - Numerous College and College Foundation scholarships - Federal Student Loans